Madriix/unrealircd-sql-stats/README.md

 ``composer require unrealircd/unrealircd-rpc:dev-main``
 - Edit the file src/config.php.

-- Run your cron job on /home/folder/unrealircd-rpc-sql/src/backup.php
+- Run your cron job on /home/folder/unrealircd-rpc-sql/src/stats.php

 Delete your tables with every UnrealIRCd update
 ------------
-If UnrealIRCd creates new keys and values in json-rpc, then delete your tables that start with "unrealircd_".
-Note that the tables are recreated automatically using the same columns as there are in the json-rpc.
+If UnrealIRCd creates new keys and values in JSON logging, then delete your tables that start with "unrealircd_".
+Note that the tables are recreated automatically using the same columns as there are in the JSON logging.

 Useful select